-Our Committed and Awarded Projects ("CAP") balance continues to be strong with \$5.5 billion at the end of the first quarter of 2024.
+Our Committed and Awarded Projects ("CAP") balance continues to be strong at \$5.6 billion at the end of the second quarter of 2024.
 Our CAP is supported by a positive public funding environment and resilient private market which we believe will provide further opportunities for continued CAP growth.